microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Reset-EntraLifeCycleGroup.md

 ## Description

-the Reset-EntraLifeCycleGroup renews a group by updating the RenewedDateTime property on a group to the current DateTime.
+The Reset-EntraLifeCycleGroup renews a group by updating the RenewedDateTime property on a group to the current DateTime.
 When a group is renewed, it extends the group expiration by the number of days defined in the policy.

 ## Examples